pkovac321/merchantSDK/README.md

 - onCheckoutStart: Called when the checkout process officially starts, allowing for UI adjustments or analytics tracking.
 - onCheckoutCancel: Triggered if the user cancels the checkout process, enabling cleanup actions or UI updates to reflect the cancellation.
 - onPaymentMethodShow and onPaymentMethodHide: These callbacks are useful for managing UI elements based on the visibility of payment methods, aiding in creating a dynamic and responsive checkout experience.

+## Tokenising Card Details

+Customer card details can be saved as a token and used for subsequent purchases by setting saveOnSuccess to true in the client session payload.
+If the card details are validated as correct, this will result in a token being generated and saved against the customers customerId.

+To save card details without taking an upfront payment, pass saveOnSuccess as true, capturePayment as false, and the amount as $0.01.

+## Surcharging

+To add a surcharge to the card payment, pass ApplySurcharge as true.
+Monoova will identify the card type used in the transaction and apply the preconfigured surcharge amount.
+This surcharge amount is configured in the Monoova backend and can be changed by contacting Monoova support.

 ## Options Style customisation